 Northeast Healthy Soil Network Conferences

-In partnership with the Northeast Healthy Soil Network, Food Solutions New England (FSNE) is hosting the following policy solutions webinar as part of the FSNE Campaign for Climate Resilience:
+In partnership with the Northeast Healthy Soil Network, Food Solutions New England (FSNE) hosted the following policy solutions webinar as part of the FSNE Campaign for Climate Resilience:

 USDA Investments in Conservation and Climate-Resilience in New England: Assessing the impact and Advocating for the Future.

-This webinar will explore the trajectory and impact of USDA investments in Conservation and Climate-Smart programs on climate resilience and farm viability in New England.
+This webinar explored the trajectory and impact of USDA investments in Conservation and Climate-Smart programs on climate resilience and farm viability in New England.

 Policy Brief by Anne-Marie Codur, Caroline MacDonald, and Jonathan Harris